 Ionic Framework offers the best web and native app components for building highly interactive native and progressive web apps.

-It is the only mobile app stack which allows developers to design apps for all app stores and the mobile web, using a unique code base.
+It's the only mobile app stack which allows developers to design apps for all App Stores and the mobile web, using a unique code base.
 Moreover, Ionic's Platform Continuity guarantees your app will look superb on every single device.

 It's completely free and open source which means you can use Ionic in personal or commercial projects for free.